 The Family Satisfaction - Details section includes the average domain score for all completed surveys at that facility.
 The Overall satisfaction domain represents the average score from three questions asking for a family member's overall feelings about the facility.
 Average score is the average combined score for all domains.
 All these domains, not including Average score, are included in the average combined score and star rating.

 Resident Health, Safety, and Staffing

-These measures are under development.
+These measures are under development and will be based on the Minnesota Department of Health's state licensing inspections.
 More information will be provided once these ratings are published on the report card.